vandana104/assignment-metasky/README.md

 Open your browser and navigate to http://localhost:3000 to view the dashboard.

 Deployment
-The project is deployed on Netlify or Vercel, ensuring easy access to the live application.
+The project is deployed on Netlify, ensuring easy access to the live application.
+Hosted url : assignment-metasky.netlify.app

 Performance Considerations
 The project leverages the following techniques for optimal load times and performance: